plumed/plumed.github.io/masterclass.md

 Participants are expected to run the exercises using their computing resources.
 For most of the classes, a laptop with Linux or MacOS will be sufficient.
 However, for some classes access to a reasonable workstation will be required.
 The required software will be provided on a [conda channel](https://anaconda.org/plumed).
+At [this page](https://github.com/plumed/masterclass-2022) you can find instructions explaining how to install the basic software needed for most masterclasses.

 __Participation__